mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 Follow these suggestions and your far more likely to get help with your issue.

+## Use a `MeshBasicMaterial`

+Because the `MeshBasicMaterial` uses no lights this is one way to remove reasons something might not be showing up.
+If your objects show up using `MeshBasicMaterial` but not with whatever materials you were using then you know the issue is likely with the materials and not some other part of the code.

+## Check your `near` and `far` settings for your camera

+A `PerspectiveCamera` has `near` and `far` settings which are covered in the [article on cameras](threejs-cameras.html).
+Make sure they are set to fit the space that contains your objects.
+Maybe even just **temporarily** set them to something large like `near` = 0.001 and `far` = 1000000.
+You will likely run into depth resolution issues but you'll at least be able to see your objects provided they are in front of the camera.

+## Check your scene is in front of the camera

+Sometimes things don't appear because they are not in front of the camera.
+If your camera is not controllable try adding camera control like the `OrbitController` so you can look around and find your scene.
+Or, try framing the scene using code which is covered in [this article](threejs-load-obj.html).
+That code finds the size of part of the scene and then moves the camera and adjusts the `near` and `far` settings to make it visible.
+You can then look in the debugger or add some `console.log` messages to print the size and center of the scene.

 ## Put something in front of the camera

 This is just another wasy of saying if all else fails start with